-Despite the existence of a multitude of technological processes for production of water for potable or other uses, the general principles of purification are approximately the same.
-These principles provide the following range of the primary procedures:
+Despite the existence of a multitude of technological processes for the production of water for potable or other uses, the general principles of purification are approximately the same.
+These principles provide the following range of primary procedures:

 - Removal from the water of heterophase contaminants by sedimentation or coagulation & sedimentation, filtration, &, less often, flotation.
 As a result of such treatment, water turbidity & color index are reduced.

-- Elimination of admixture of active pathogenic bacteria & prevention of their reproduction (disinfection of water) by chlorination, iodination, Ozonation, silvering, electro-magnetic radiation, & electro chemical & other methods.
+- Elimination of admixture of active pathogenic bacteria & prevention of their reproduction (disinfection of water) by chlorination, iodination, Ozonation, silvering, electromagnetic radiation, & electrochemical & other methods.

 - Adjustment of water composition in dissolved (homophase) admixtures.
-This stage can include a large diversity of technological processes depending on the composition & quality of initial water.
-First, this includes the elimination of smell, taste. & toxic trace pollutant of water by methods of aeration & degassing, oxidation, adsorption, & removal from the water of iron, manganese, silicon, & fluorides.
+This stage can include a large diversity of technological processes depending on the composition & quality of the initial water.
+First, this includes the elimination of smell, taste. & toxic trace pollutants of water by methods of aeration & degassing, oxidation, adsorption, & removal from the water of iron, manganese, silicon, & fluorides.

-The processes & technologies used to remove the contaminants from water & to improve its quality is recognized all over the world.
-The choice of which treatment to use from a great variety of available processes depends on the characteristics of the water, the type of the water quality problems to be present, & the costs of different treatments.
+The processes & technologies used to remove the contaminants from water & to improve its quality are recognized all over the world.
+The choice of which treatment to use from a great variety of available processes depends on the characteristics of the water, the type of water quality problems to be present, & the costs of different treatments.

-- Most of the big & visible objects, such as trees, branches, sticks, vegetation, fish, animal life etc., present in raw water of surface material can be removed by bar & screen operations.
+- Most of the big & visible objects, such as trees, branches, sticks, vegetation, fish, animal life, etc., present in raw water of surface material can be removed by bar & screen operations.
 This process is called screening.
 The coarser suspended material can then be removed by letting the water settle in sedimentation basins.
 The process is called plain sedimentation.

-- Filtered water that may still contain pathogenic bacteria is then made bacteria-proof by adding certain chemicals such as chlorine etc. This process of killing of germs is called disinfection.
+- Filtered water that may still contain pathogenic bacteria is then made bacteria-proof by adding certain chemicals such as chlorine etc. This process of killing germs is called disinfection.

-- The resulting water, though now becomes safe, yet may not be attractive to the tongue of consumers.
+- The resulting water, though now becomes safe, may not be attractive to the tongue of consumers.
 Unpleasant tastes & odors may then, therefore, have to be removed by adding certain chemical compounds such as activated carbon.
 This process is called adsorption.

-- The resulting water may sometimes be much harder than permissible level & may, therefore, have to be softened by process called the softening.
+- The resulting water may sometimes be much harder than the permissible level & may, therefore, have to be softened by a process called softening.
 Sometimes, the resulting water may be given further treatment, such as fluoridation (i.e. the addition of soluble fluoride for controlling dental caries), liming (i.e. addition of lime in order to control acidity & reduce the corrosive action), re-carbonation (i.e. addition of carbon dioxide so as to prevent deposition of calcium carbonate scale), the desalination (i.e. removal of excessive salt, if present)